S1.3.1

 |---|---|

-Use the formula with care: it gives the capacity of the whole main energy level, not necessarily the number of electrons actually present in a ground-state atom.
+Be careful with the formula: it gives the capacity of the whole main energy level, not necessarily the number of electrons actually present in a ground-state atom.

 Main energy level capacities calculated using 2n² for n = 1 to 4.